The Empty Man (film): Plot

 James researches the Pontifex Institute, discovering it is a cult that has beliefs originating from places like Bhutan and in tulpas.
 He believes he hears the Empty Man that night and is besieged by nightmares.
 He travels to the institute and sits in on a talk by cult leader Arthur Parsons.
 He is alarmed at the leader's references to the Empty Man, claiming him to be an entity that provides his followers with what they want as long as they do his bidding.

 James begins to think he sees the Empty Man.
 He follows cult members and investigates a cabin in the woods where he finds files on Amanda, her friends, Paul, and himself.
 He witnesses the cult performing a fire ritual but is spotted and pursued.
 He suspects that Amanda is now a member of the cult and informs Nora that she is not safe.
 He takes Nora to a hotel to hide.
 It is revealed that the pair were having an affair and he was with Nora when Allison and Henry died.

 Suffering from hallucinations, James kidnaps a cult member, Garrett, and asks him what is happening before brutally beating him.
-Garrett claims that there is a man in the hospital from whom the Empty Man is transmitting to the cult.
-James discovers that the man is actually Paul, who is in a comatose state and regularly visited by cult members to get messages from the entity.
-He finds Amanda in Paul's hospital room.
+Garrett says a man in the hospital is the Empty Man's speaker.
+The man turns out to be Paul, who is regularly visited by cult members to get messages from the entity.
+James finds Amanda in Paul's hospital room.
 James calls Nora, but she does not know who he is.
 Amanda explains that Paul is dying from the strain of being the Empty Man, and that the cult needs a new vessel.
 She tells James that he is a tulpa, a new vessel for the being, and that his memories and relationships were fabricated by her and the cult to ensure the deity's connection through his pain and loss.
 The anger, grief, and fear in his life were key to allowing connection with the Empty Man.
 According to Amanda, James has only existed for a few days.

 James breaks down and finds himself in a limbo-like plane, where he is chased and caught with the being entering his body.
 He experiences flashbacks and distortions that show his memories wavering and distorting out of existence.
 Back in the hospital, James executes Paul.
 James finds himself surrounded by members of the hospital staff.
-They bow to him, the nameless entity in control.
+They bow to him, now bound by the nameless entity.